DanLinhHuynh-Niwashi/cs3219-ay2425s1-project-g23/README.md

 ### Run
 - **Step 1:** Clone the repository.
 - **Step 2:** Setup the necessary .env files in the /frontend and root folder using the .env.sample templates in both folders.
+    - Fill in the necessary information enclosed by curly brackets {}.
-    - The default ports are:
+    - The default ports are given by defefault as:
         - GATEWAY_PORT=4000
         - QUESTION_PORT=3001
         - USER_PORT=3002
         - MATCHING_PORT=8080
         - COLLAB_PORT=8081
         - HISTORY_PORT=8082
         - If setting custom ports:
             - Avoid using port 3000, as the React app runs on that port.
             - For instructions on using Kubernetes, refer to the `HPA-SETUP.md` file.
 You may have to edit additional files for custom ports to work.
 - **Step 3:** Run `docker --version` to check if docker is correctly installed.
 If not, ensure it is.
 - **Step 4:** Run `docker-compose up --build -d ` command in terminal to build and run the app.
 - **Step 5:** Go to http://localhost:3000 to see the application and services running.